In the guide

 Quantity marking

-There are two aligned requirements - under Article 17 of EU Regulation (EC) No 1272/2008 and the Weights and Measures (Packaged Goods) Regulations 2006 (PGRs) - to give the nominal quantity of a substance or mixture on the product label (unless this quantity is specified elsewhere on the package).
-For candles this is normally expressed as a weight in grams (g), and for diffusers and room sprays it would be by liquid volume as millilitres (ml).
+There are two aligned requirements - under Article 17 of assimilated Regulation (EC) No 1272/2008 and the Weights and Measures (Packaged Goods) Regulations 2006 (PGRs) - to give the nominal quantity of a substance or mixture on the product label (unless this quantity is specified elsewhere on the package).
+For candles this is normally expressed as a weight in grams (g), and for diffusers and room sprays it would be by liquid volume in millilitres (ml).

 However, the PGRs do not automatically apply to candles.
 They only apply if the seller intends to sell by the 'average quantity system' and voluntarily applies the E-mark.
 For more information see 'Packaged goods: average quantity'.